farhan5248/demingdriventesting/Migrating from defect inspection to prevention/Mura.md

 The x axis is time from the moment the tester started writing test cases.
 The y axis is time it takes to correct a failure.
 Some failures were due to code bugs but others were test planning failures.
-Examples of test planning failures are incorrect test case expecations or typos in the test case which create errors in the test automation generation.
+Examples of test planning failures are incorrect test case expectations or typos in the test case which create errors in the test automation generation.

 I'll draw nice pictures later but put Ascii art for now :P
 ```